fangweiliang/mqttnetwiki/Client.md

     .Build();
 ```

-Also secure connections using a web socket can be use with the _UseTls()_ method.
+Also secure web socket connections can be used via calling the _UseTls()_ method which will switch the protocol from _ws://_ to _wss://_.
+Usually the sub protocol is required which can be added to the URI directly or to a dedicated property.

 # Connecting
 After setting up the MQTT client options a connection can be established.
 The following code shows how to connect with a server.